SuryaTejaswini12/BharatIntern-Netflix-Clone/README.md

-This project is creting the famous streaming service **NETFLIX**'s home page using HTML,CSS.
+This project is a clone of the Netflix homepage.
+The goal of this project was to showcase front-end development skills and recreate the look and feel of the Netflix homepage.